rightthumb/rightthumb-widgets-v0/README.md

     p checksum -f pop-os_20.10_amd64_nvidia_10.iso -h md5 sha1 sha224 sha256 sha384 sha512 sha3_224 sha3_256 sha3_384 sha3_512

-    in windows, if you use the x command to close the history is backed up and associated with files edited using the command line in linux nice prompt
+    in windows, if you use the x command instead of EXIT the history is backed up and associated with files edited using the command line

+    in windows, if you use the c command instead of CLS if you close out without x command by accident open a new terminal run r.t command then EXIT ALL missing history will be documented

+    in linux nice prompt
         random icon in every prompt, lol